 - Jessie Kleemann Performance – An evening of poetry, performance art and film.
 Inuit poet and performance artist Jessie Kleemann will read a selection of her work (written in English, Danish and native Greenlandic, Kalaallisut) and treat us to a brand new performance piece!
 With short films from the Arctic.

-- Arctic Film Programme – Filmhouse & Summerhall (Edinburgh), CCA & Transmission Gallery (Glasgow) – The film programme will include works of Jenny Gilbertson who produced films in Scotland in the 1930s and in Arctic Canada in the 1970s, including a special screening with live musical accompaniment by composer Atzi Muramatzu; short films questioning the governance of natural resources in Northern Norway and the High North; the first ever UK retrospective of of work produced by the pioneering Arnait Video Productions, the first women’s collective independent production company in the Arctic; and we’ve all heard of Nanook of the North, but how many of you have seen Ed Folger’s biting and hilarious 1977 film Nanook Taxi…?!
+- Arctic Film Programme – Filmhouse & Summerhall (Edinburgh), CCA & Glasgow Autonomous Space (Glasgow) – The film programme will include works of Jenny Gilbertson who produced films in Scotland in the 1930s and in Arctic Canada in the 1970s, including a special screening with live musical accompaniment by composer Atzi Muramatzu; short films questioning the governance of natural resources in Northern Norway and the High North; a 3-day focus on work produced by the pioneering Arnait Video Productions, the first women’s collective independent production company in the Arctic; and we’ve all heard of Nanook of the North, but how many of you have seen Ed Folger’s biting and hilarious 1977 film Nanook Taxi…?!